An In-depth Evaluation of Large Language Models in Sentence Simplification with Error-based Human Assessment: Annotation Result Analysis

 \subsubsection{Error Co-occurrence}

-Multiple types of error may co-occur in a simplification output.
-Consider the following example where simplification was generated by Control-T5 model: \begin{description} \item[Source:] CHICAGO -- In less than two months, \highlightpeach{President Barack Obama} is expected to choose \highlightblue{the site for his library}. \item[Simplification Output:] CHICAGO -- In less than two months, \highlightpeach{he} will choose \highlightblue{a new library}. \end{description} In this example, \texttt{Coreference} and \texttt{Altered Meaning-Lexical} errors co-occur.
+Multiple types of errors may co-occur in a simplification output.
+Consider the following example where simplification is generated by the Control-T5 model: \begin{description} \item[Source:] CHICAGO -- In less than two months, \highlightpeach{President Barack Obama} is expected to choose \highlightblue{the site for his library}. \item[Control-T5:] CHICAGO -- In less than two months, \highlightpeach{he} will choose \highlightblue{a new library}. \end{description} In this example, \texttt{Coreference} and \texttt{Altered Meaning-Lexical} errors co-occur.
 The simplification process replaces \highlightpeach{President Barack Obama} with \highlightpeach{he}, leading to a coreference error.
-Additionally, the phrase \highlightblue{the site for his library} is oversimplified to \highlightblue{a new library} thus altering the original meaning.

-We found that on average, GPT-4-generated erroneous simplification outputs contained $1.09 \pm \scriptstyle{0.28}$ unique errors, while Control-T5-generated ones contained $1.06 \pm \scriptstyle{0.25}$.
-This was calculated by dividing the sum of unique errors in each erroneous simplification output by the total number of these simplification outputs.
-This suggests that erroneous simplification outputs typically include just one error type on both Control-T5 and GPT-4.
+Additionally, the phrase \highlightblue{the site for his library} is oversimplified to \highlightblue{a new library}, thus altering the original meaning.
+We find that on average, GPT-4-generated erroneous simplification outputs contain $1.08 \pm \scriptstyle{0.28}$ unique errors, Qwen2.5-72B-generated ones contain $1.04 \pm \scriptstyle{0.22}$, Llama-3.2-3B-generated ones contain $1.14 \pm \scriptstyle{0.4}$, and Control-T5-generated ones contain $1.05 \pm \scriptstyle{0.24}$.
+These averages are calculated by dividing the sum of unique errors in each erroneous simplification output by the total number of these simplification outputs.
+This indicates that erroneous simplification outputs across all models typically include only one type of error.